-- 1. The minimum first payment for the initial teacher education program, and outstanding payments for any previous session at the University of Toronto, must be made prior to registration in September or you may not be allowed to register.
+- I. The minimum first payment for the initial teacher education program, and outstanding payments for any previous session at the University of Toronto, must be made prior to registration in September or you may not be allowed to register.
 Students who have applied for OSAP assistance prior to May 31, and cannot pay the required fees before receiving their OSAP funds, may obtain a temporary deferment of fees. - 2.
 The total fee for the session is assessed to your account at registration.
 If you have not paid the total amount of fees owing, service charges will be assessed as follows: all outstanding balances, regardless of source of payment, or when the course or program is held, are subject to a service charge of 1.5% per month compounded, first assessed on November 15th and on the 15th of each month thereafter (regardless of the day of the week on which the 15th falls) until paid in full. - 3.
 Students who withdraw before the end of a course will be charged fees from the beginning of the school year to the effective date of withdrawal.
 Notification of withdrawal must be made in writing to the Registrar. - 4.
 International Students whose visa status in Canada changes during the session may be eligible for a fee adjustment under one of the approved provisions.
 To receive an adjustment you must report your status change and present supporting documents prior to October 31, in the first term and January 31 in the second term.

-Administrative User Fees (2004/200 5) \$
+Administrative User Fees (2005/2006) 6) \$

 Calendar for persons not registered in OISE/UT 4.00

 Copy of record 15.00

 Duplicate tax receipts 5.00

 Faculty Service Fee 70.00

-Final marks (replacement copy) 13.00

 Late registration fee (plus \$5.00 per day) 44.00

 Letters/Forms of Confirmation 7.00

 Official transcripts 10.00

 Replacement of Calendar 4.00

 Replacement of student/library card 12.00

-Library Fees and Fines (2004/2005) \$
+Library Fees and Fines (2005/2006) \$

 Damaged book or serial 45.00

 Lost book 145.00

 Lost bound serial 245.00

 Lost unbound serial 75.00

 Overdue fines

-Books and serials (per day per item) .50
+• Books and serials (per day per item) .50

 Short-term loan books and serials .50

 (per hour, per item)

 Short-term loans beyond 24 hours 7.50

 (per day, per item)

 Reserved/Recall books and serials 2.00

 (after 7 days of notice)

-Software (per day, per item) 5.00

-Bachelor of Education and Diploma in Technical Education Tuition Fees (2004/2005)
+Bachelor of Education and Diploma in Technological Education Tuition Fees (2005/2006)

-• • •

 Academic fee \$

 Domestic students 4,643.00

-International students 13,109.00
+International students 16,000.00

-Non-academic incidental/ancillary fees 877.16
+Non-academic incidental/ancillary fees 862.72

 University Health Insurance Program

 Domestic students

-International students 532.85
+International students 528.00

 Total fee payable

-Domestic students 5,520.16
+Domestic students 5,505.72

-International students 14,519.01
+International students 17,390.72